 Summary Of My Main Objections To Dialectical Materialism

 Return To The Main Index

 This is an elementary summary of some of Hegel's more important logical blunders; it has been written for those new to the subject, not experts.
 This isn't meant to be an academic exercise, so the many complications that logicians are aware of in this area have had to be ignored.
 Anyone who still finds fault with the oversimplifications below should re-read the first sentence of this paragraph.

 I have posted four much more detailed and technical analyses of Hegel's many errors here, here, here and here.
 The disastrous political implications of 'the dialectic' (upside down or 'the right way up') have been exposed here.

 Finally, some readers might be tempted to conclude that the points made below are merely 'semantic', and therefore have no real substance.
 In response, it is worth reminding ourselves that Hegel's core logical arguments depend precisely on 'semantic' issues like these.
-Except, it is my contention that here he seriously screwed up.
+Except, it is my contention that he seriously screwed up in this regard.
 So, if anyone still objects to these 'semantic' issues, they should pick a fight with Hegel, not me.

 What I am trying to do is repair the damage!